panda3d/panda3d-docs/programming/directgui/directslider.rst

 ============

 Use a DirectSlider to make a slider, a widget that allows the user to select a value between a bounded interval.
-DirectSlider is available beginning in Panda3D 1.1.

 A DirectSlider consists of a long bar, by default horizontal, along with a "thumb", which is a special button that the user may move left or right along